SforAiDl/Bootcamp/README.md

 This repository contains .ipynb notebooks covering the Basics of Python along with Basics of ML and DL.

 The repository has been divided into several repositories -:
-1.Basic Python - Contains .ipynb files covering basics of python 2.Datasets - Contains necessary datasets used in the notebooks in the repository 3.Deep Learning-Examples - Contains .ipynb files covering the basics of Deep Learning 4.Exercise - Contains some problems based on the basic Python Libraries and Basic ML
+1.Basic Python - Contains .ipynb files covering basics of python\n 2.Datasets - Contains necessary datasets used in the notebooks in the repository 3.Deep Learning-Examples - Contains .ipynb files covering the basics of Deep Learning 4.Exercise - Contains some problems based on the basic Python Libraries and Basic ML